 Sometimes though, sexism isn’t as straightforward as it seems.
 In many cases, people don’t even realize it’s happening because it’s so subtle.
 But subtle sexism is still a major problem.

-It can lead to a hostile work environment, dips in productivity, staff turnover and worst of all-a sexual harassment claim.
+It can lead to a hostile work environment, dips in productivity, staff turnover, and sexual harassment claims.

 What is Subtle Sexism?

-For example, if a women got a job at an accounting firm 50 years ago, she would only have the option of working as a secretary-not a manager.
-Now, however, she can hold a management position, but during meetings with her male partners, she is still expected to take notes, make coffee and clean up.
+If a woman got a job at an accounting firm 50 years ago, she would only have the option of working as a secretary, not a manager.
+Now, however, she can hold a management position, but during meetings with her male partners, she is still expected to take notes, make coffee, and clean up.

 Why?
-Because those administrative tasks of taking notes, making coffee and cleaning are all things associated with low value work that has traditionally been the domain of women.
-And still expecting a woman to do these things because she is a woman and that’s what they’ve traditionally done is the definition of subtle sexism.
+Because those administrative tasks of taking notes, making coffee, and cleaning are all things associated with low-value work that has traditionally been the domain of women.
+Still expecting a woman to do things just “because she is a woman” and has traditionally done such tasks is the definition of subtle sexism.

-One of the main problems is that the majority of the time this subtle sexism is the result of unconscious bias and gender stereotypes.
-Men aren’t aware they are expecting these tasks to be done by women, and women aren’t aware the reasons they are doing them is because of a stereotype.
+The majority of the time subtle sexism is the result of unconscious bias and gender stereotypes.
+Men aren’t aware they are expecting these tasks to be done by women, and women aren’t aware of the stereotypes initiating their call to action.